mattermost/mattermost-handbook/company/about-mattermost/business-model.md

 # Self-served motions

-For Mattermost Professional, we have self-served options to purchasing subscription licenses by credit card.
+For Mattermost Professional, we have self-serve options to purchasing subscription licenses by credit card.
 For self-serve purchases, cloud-hosted Mattermost Professional is purchased with a monthly charge per paid user, and the self-hosted version is purchased with an annual contract.

 # Sales-served motions